Creative-genius001/Creative-genius001/README.md

 Hello👋👋👋 and welcome to my github page.
-I am Ovie, a mern stack developer😁.
+I am Ovie, a software developer😁.

 <!---
 Creative-genius001/Creative-genius001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.